MicrosoftDocs/azure-devops-docs/docs/organizations/settings/add-teams.md

  As your organization grows, you add teams to support that growth.
 You create a team in Azure DevOps that corresponds to a group of project members focused on specific products, services, or feature areas.
 You add teams to provide them the tools they need to manage their backlog, plan sprints, configure dashboards, define alerts, and set team favorites.

-For a good understanding on how to remain Agile as you add teams, review [Scale Agile to Large Teams](/devops/plan/scaling-agile).
-For more information about team-configurable tools, see [About teams and Agile tools](about-teams-and-settings.md).

 Each new project is configured with a default team with the project name.
 For example, the project named Fabrikam Fiber is configured with the default team Fabrikam Fiber Team.
 You can rename the default team and you can reassign a new team as the default.

+For a good understanding on how to remain Agile as you add teams, review [Scale Agile to Large Teams](/devops/plan/scaling-agile).
+For more information about team-configurable tools, see [About teams and Agile tools](about-teams-and-settings.md).

 > [!NOTE]
 > This article describes how to add a team or team members to a project defined in Azure DevOps.
-To learn about Microsoft Teams, see the Marketplace extension, [Microsoft Teams Integration](https://marketplace.visualstudio.com/items?itemName=ms-vsts.vss-services-teams).
+To learn about Microsoft Teams or the integration of Microsoft Teams with Azure Boards, see [Welcome to Microsoft Teams](/microsoftteams/teams-overview) or [Use the Azure Boards app in Microsoft Teams](../integrations/boards-teams.md).

 Use this article to learn how to perform the following tasks:
 ::: moniker range="azure-devops"
 > [!div class="checklist"]
 > * Create a team and add team administrators and team members
 > * Set the default team for a project
-> * List teams defined for a project using Azure CLI
+> * List teams or team members using Azure CLI
 > * Grant additional permissions to teams
 ::: moniker-end
 ::: moniker range="< azure-devops"